DevBigEazi/DevBigEazi/README.md

 -------------------------------------------------------------

 * 🌍 I'm based in Lagos, Nigeria.
-* 📘 I'm currently learning Solidity and Rust.
+* 📘 I'm a Solidity and TypeScript dev.
+* 🥶 React and React Native💪

 Now, pick your slice of cake and pass it around the table.